Have you been told you have high cholesterol? Wondering how to get your numbers down?

-Thomas Boyden, MD, a Spectrum Health cardiovascular physician, said he believes diet and exercise are two of the most important components of cholesterol management.
+Thomas Boyden, MD, a Spectrum Health preventive cardiologist, would like you to know that diet and exercise are two of the most important components of cholesterol management.

 Dr. Boyden said some people have inherent genetic risks or other illnesses and are at higher risk than others.
 These patients oftentimes cannot fix their cholesterol numbers with diet and exercise alone, so he advocates for medication in these cases.

 “Heart disease and vascular disease are never caused by one thing,” Dr. Boyden said.
 “It’s a combination of everything.
 The most important thing is what you do at home.”

 His overall recommendations: quit smoking, maintain a healthy weight, keep your cholesterol levels under control, eat a plant-based or Mediterranean diet, and exercise regularly.

 It doesn’t take much—a 30-minute vigorous walk every day makes a big difference.

 “Heart disease is the No. 1 killer in our country and also the most preventable,” Dr. Boyden said.